Don't miss out

 The project started in May 2025 and will culminate with the submission of its final report in July 2028.
 Three interim reports will be delivered over the course of the project.
 Two key planned stakeholder workshops will also be conducted over the course of the project.

 Please do not hesitate to contact us should you have any questions about this study.
-Send the project team an email and we endeavour to respond quickly to your enquiry.
+Simply click the ‘Contact Us’ button below to send the project team an email and we will endeavour to respond quickly to your enquiry.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
 The European Union cannot be held responsible for them.